Changi Murals: Restoration

-In 1960, the RAF contacted Stanley and the idea of restoring the murals was brought up.
+In 1960, the RAF contacted Warren and the idea of restoring the murals was brought up.
 He was initially reluctant to return to restore his works due to the painful memories of war and captivity the murals would bring back to him: "I didn't immediately want to come.
 I felt that there would be some sort of... trauma.
 I'm trying to forget this, you know, I tried so hard...
 It took years really to eliminate the memories and fears... the long drawn out experience and really waiting for death over three and a half years, it's long time to expect death.
 And I really tried to forget...
 But of course I was never able to do that."

 After much persuasion, he overcame his fear and eventually made three trips to Singapore to restore his murals in December 1963, July 1982 and May 1988.
 The 1982 restoration was more intensive and the invaluable assistance given to Warren by the officers and boys of the SAF Boys' School enabled the bulk of the work to be completed.
 Of the original five murals, only one was not fully restored; the mural of St Luke in Prison.
-Stanley's original tracing of the drawing was missing, and he could not remember the details of the missing portion.
-In 1985, Stanley's original drawing was discovered in the memorabilia of Wally Hammond who had been a fellow prisoner with Stanley.
+Warren's original tracing of the drawing was missing, and he could not remember the details of the missing portion.
+In 1985, Warren's original drawing was discovered in the memorabilia of Wally Hammond who had been a fellow prisoner with Warren.
 These original sketches were subsequently donated to the National Archives of Singapore.
-From the original, Stanley painted a small picture, which was placed below the remaining piece of the mural in 1988.
+From the original, Warren painted a small picture, which was placed below the remaining piece of the mural in 1988.
 He was, by then, not fit enough to restore the actual mural.

-On 20 February 1992, Stanley died in his home in Bridport, England at the age of 75.
+On 20 February 1992, Warren died in his home in Bridport, England, at the age of 75.

 Parliamentary discussions

-Stanley's murals were discussed in the British Parliament in October 1968.
-Charles Morris, minister of parliament for Openshaw, asked the Defence Ministry, Denis Healy, to consider moving the murals to England.
-His proposal was unsuccessful when the Singapore Ministry of Defence decided to take responsibility of the murals and to keep them in good condition for display in 1969.
-(Singapore gained independence from Britain in August 1965).
-In addition, a copy of one of the murals painted by Stanley had been brought to England and installed in the Garrison Church at Larkhill in Wiltshire.
+Warren's murals were discussed in the British Parliament in October 1968.
+Charles Morris, member of parliament for Openshaw, asked the defence minister, Denis Healey, to consider moving the murals to England.
+His proposal was unsuccessful when the Singapore Ministry of Defence decided to take responsibility for the murals and to keep them in good condition for display in 1969.
+(Singapore had gained independence from Britain in August 1965).
+In addition, a copy of one of the murals painted by Warren had been brought to England and installed in the Garrison Church at Larkhill in Wiltshire.